restic/restic/.github/ISSUE_TEMPLATE.md

 <!--
-NOTE: Not filling out the issue template needs a good reason, otherwise the issue will be closed instantly!
+NOTE: Not filling out the issue template needs a good reason, otherwise the issue may be closed instantly!
 Please take the time to help us debugging the problem by collecting information, even if it seems irrelevant to you.
 Thanks!
 -->